LucasMendesl/FluentValidation.Extensions.Br/README.md

 The prupose of this library is create a extension with brazilian´s validation to [FluentValidation](https://github.com/JeremySkinner/FluentValidation) package.

 ## Description
-This library was designed to provide a set of brazilian´s attributes validation such as CPF, CNPJ
+This library was designed to provide a set of brazilian´s attributes validation such as CPF, CNPJ, UF

 ## Install
 Install with Package Manager